 LOG In Excel

-LOG function in Excel computes the logarithm of a number to the base that we specify.
-LOG in Excel is categorized as a Math/Trigonometry function in Excel.
-LOG in Excel always returns a numeric value.
+The LOG function in Excel computes the logarithm of a number to the base that we specify.
+It is categorized as a Math/Trigonometry function in Excel.
+Therefore, the LOG function in Excel always returns a numeric value.

 In mathematics, the logarithm is the opposite of the exponentiation.
-It means the logarithmic value of any given number is the exponent to which the base must be raised to produce that number.
+It means the logarithmic value of any given number is the exponent to which we must raise the base to produce that number.
 For example,

 25 = 32